 - Ask your mechanic about what oil they use.
 There are certain synthetic oils that are better equipped to handle extreme temperatures, like say in a turbocharged engine.

 - Think beyond the oil.
 When’s the last time you changed your oil filter, eh there champ?

+- Flush the engine?
+There are plenty of products out there that promise to clean oil deposits in your engine.
+They can also lubricate moving parts which is handy if that's something your oil has stopped doing.
 As is the case with anything, it’s always best to ask around and check with your mechanic before blindly throwing anything into your oil or gas tank.

 If it's already too late and you already have sludge you can help spark lawsuits, recalls, and help other owners by adding a complaint.